Unsername4092/project_PE2A1/README.md

 - **statsmodels** : statsmodels provides classes and functions for the estimation of many dirfferent statistical models.
 - **dateutil** : The dateutil uses different text formats as date syntax.
 It is a useful library when dealing with dates by changing them.
 - **pandas** : library for primarily using dataframe, and finally to view csv file.
 - **os** : allows you to control OS resources such as environmental variables, directories, files, and so on.

+**if you want to install all package, enter 'pip install -r requirements.txt' in terminal.**
 ***
 ## 3. Usage
+- **first**: Enter the desired Lot, Wafer, Row, Column, Maskset, and Testsite on run.py and run it.
+- **Second**: Determine whether to save the graph.
+- **Third**: Determine whether to show the graph.
 ***
 ## 4. Program
 - **src**